afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 1) lay out the hierarchical modeling structure;

-2) demonstrate the implementation of the hierarhical model using the `R` package `brms` with a dataset from a Stroop experiment from [Hedge et al., 2018](https://doi.org/10.3758/s13428-017-0935-1).
+2) demonstrate the implementation of the hierarhical model using the `R` package `brms` with a dataset from a Stroop experiment ([Hedge et al., 2018](https://doi.org/10.3758/s13428-017-0935-1)).

 ### Hierarchical modeling framework ###